squirrel-forge/node-twighouse/README.md

 Directives can be registered the following way, see how to define [directives](#directives) in your source json, check the example directives for implementation details.

-Activate a builtin directive, see the [directives](#available-directives) list for available names.
+Activate a builtin directive, see the [builtin directives](#builtin-directives) list for available names.

 ```
 twigH.useDirective( 'isDocValue' );